CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ### Layer events
 Once you have your basemap, you can start to work with your layers.
 And all [carto.Layer](/developers/carto-vl/reference/#cartolayer) objects have two events to listen to: `loaded` and `updated`.

-The use of the `loaded` event is pretty common, due to in most cases you need to load the data from an external server and that can take some time.
+The use of the `loaded` event is pretty common, due to the fact that in most cases you need to load the data from an external server and that can take some time.

 Add this to your code to create a layer as usual, and add it to your map:
 ```js